corsairmarks/penal_colony_enhanced/mod/README.md

     * Update the overridden economic category `planet_jobs` with underlying changes from 3.4
     * Update Warden job weights to use the new weighting system and amenity production system
     * Apply memory optimizations to effects and triggers
+* 4.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Update the pop category `inmate` to use the the new inline scripts and account for new sources of growth/upkeep/production
+    * Update penal capitol buildings with new cybernetic tradition and federation effects (added in 3.6 to other capitols)
+    * Update the overridden economic category `planet_jobs` with underlying changes from 3.5/3.6
+    * Update Warden job to attract species with the new army-boosting traits
+    * Restrict the AI from creating a Penal Colony until it has at least 5 worlds
+    * AI is more inclined to choose lower-habitability worlds as Penal Colonies

 ## Source Code